SplunkGlobalDevs/SplunkLogger/README.md

 -------------------------------------------

 # VTEXSplunkLogger
-For us at **VTEX** we need more customized log entries at Splunk and also we need easier ways to call for log registration during the code and for that we created this *VTEXSplunkLogger* library.
+For us at **VTEX** we need more customized log entries at Splunk and also we need easier ways to call for log registration during the code.
+For that, we created this *VTEXSplunkLogger* library.

-This project contains all **VTEX** extra classes designed to facilitate to log registration and also, all classes to customize .Net Core 2 log abstraction to a customized log entry at **Splunk**
+This project contains all **VTEX** extra classes designed ease logging.
+All classes changes .Net Core 2 log abstraction to a customized log entry at **Splunk**

 | Package Name                   | Release |
 |--------------------------------|-----------------|